Non-Toxic Rodent Control

 Owls as a Means of Non-Toxic Rodent Control

 Barn Owls, on the other hand, can be a wonderful help.
 They are gorgeous creatures with voracious appetites.
 Installing Barn Owl boxes can be a very cost effective and eco-friendly way to help with a rodent problem.
-A single Barn Owl family can consume 3,000 rodents in a single 4 month breeding cycle.
-In many areas Barn Owls have multiple clutches a year, raising the total for possible consumed rodents to 6,000 - 9,000 a year!
-This is in addition to the simple joy of having such amazing creatures as a neighbors!
+A single Barn Owl family can consume thousands of rodents in a single breeding cycle.
+In many areas Barn Owls have multiple clutches a year.
+This is in addition to the simple joy of having such amazing creatures as a neighbors.

 Have owl boxes?
 Want owl boxes?
 Post our flyer in your neighborhood cafe, grocery store, and give copies to your neighbors to let people know that rodent poison is owl poison.